kubrickfr/avsc-wiki/API.md

 + `hreq` {Object} Handshake request.
 + `hres` {Object} Handshake response.

 Emitted when the server's handshake response is received.
+Additionally, the following guarantees are made w.r.t. the timing of this event:

++ Destroying the channel inside a (synchronous) handler for this event will interrupt any ongoing handshake.
+If the handshake response's match was `NONE`, it will prevent a connection from taking place in the case of stateful channels and cancel the retry of the request in the case of stateless channels.
++ For stateful channels which do not reuse connections (i.e. created without setting `noPing` to `true`), this event will be emitted before any `'outgoingCall'` events.

 ### Event `'outgoingCall'`